JohnSnowLabs/spark-nlp/docs/en/evaluation.md

 ### Evaluating Norvig Spell Checker
 You can evaluate this spell checker either training an annotator or using a pretrained model.
 - trainFile: A corpus of documents with correctly spell words.
-- testFile: A corpus of documents with misspell words.
+- testFile: A corpus of documents with misspells words.
 - groundTruthFile: The same corpus used on *testFile* but with correctly spell words.

 **Example for annotator:**